 - Speaking of which, get yourself Maps.me.
 Google Maps may work offline, but not always.
 Maps.me is a reliable, offline maps app that’ll help you pinpoint where you are in case you find yourself lost in the city.
-We also find that it has some pretty cool hidden gems highlighted, which is great if you feel like getting off the backpacker trail.

 - Learn some Khmer.
 It’s not the easiest language, but it’s not tonal.
 Simple phrases will go a long way in impressing locals and building up relationships.
-Also knowing a BIT of the script is helpful – numbers and placenames especially for money and buses.

 - Don’t get temple burnout!
 Also known as “temple blindness” or “temple boredom”.
 There is a whole load of temples to see in Cambodia, so we’d recommend doing research on the best, most fascinating, historically relevant temples or the ones that will interest you the most.
-Seeing every single one is just impossible and likely to get you feeling jaded unless you’re nuts about temples.

 At the end of the day, YOU are the only one looking out for yourself.
 So being responsible and keeping your wits about you is going to go a long way.

 There’s solo travel, then there’s solo female travel.
 And unfortunately, being a woman makes the world a whole lot more unsafe.
 However, we’re happy to say that Cambodia is a GREAT place for a solo female traveler.

 With its laid-back, easygoing atmosphere, we’d even go as far as to say it’s a good destination even for a first-timer.